Westworld episode 4 recap and breakdown: The Man in Black returns

-On Sunday night, HBO aired episode four of Westworld's third season which brought back William aka the Man in Black (Ed Harris) as well as his daughter Emily (Katja Herbers).
-And while an entire episode consisting of scene work between Harris and Herbers would be highly satisfying, we got some major answers as to who is inside Charlotte Hale as well as who are inside the other hosts in Dolores' (Evan Rachel Wood) squad.
+On Sunday night, HBO aired episode four of Westworld's third season, which finally brought back William -- aka the Man in Black (Ed Harris) -- as well as his daughter Emily (Katja Herbers).
+We also got some major answers as to who's inside Charlotte Hale and the other hosts in Dolores' (Evan Rachel Wood) squad.
 This episode continues to explore the themes of identity, masks and being someone you're not.

 If episode 1 was about introducing viewers to the "real" world of 2058 and episodes 2 and 3 were about getting characters into their storyline battle positions, then tonight's episode has characters making major moves toward their goals.
 There is a lot to breakdown.

-Tonight's episode aptly titled "The Mother of Exiles" sees Dolores buy Caleb (Aaron Paul) a suit, Bernard (Jeffrey Wright) buy Stubbs (Liam Hemsworth) some beer and Liam Dempsey Jr. (John Gallagher) try to buy a lady not wearing pants.
+Tonight's episode, aptly titled "The Mother of Exiles", sees Dolores buy Caleb (Aaron Paul) a suit, Bernard (Jeffrey Wright) buy Stubbs (Luke Hemsworth) some beer and Liam Dempsey Jr. (John Gallagher) try to buy a lady not wearing pants.

 Read: Westworld season 3 gets futuristic gadgets and tech so right